American Anthropological Association Summer Internship Program

 Internships are six weeks in length from June 27 through August 15, 2015.
 Internships are unpaid however; interns will be provided housing and a meal/travel stipend.

-Interns will spend approximately 40 percent of their time working onsite at the AAA offices in Arlington, Virginia, and the other 60 percent of their time working on-site at one of two locations described below.
+Interns will spend approximately 40 percent of their time working onsite at the AAA offices in Arlington, VA, and the other 60 percent of their time working on-site at one of two locations described below.